Satyr Book Shop: History

 Satyr Book Shop was opened in 1926 by William “Milton” Goodhand and Hazel Baker.
 Originally located on Hudson Street, the business moved to its prime location next to the Hollywood Brown Derby at 1622 Vine Street, Hollywood, California soon after opening.

 In the late 1920s, Stanley Rose became a partner, although the partnership dissolved when Rose took the rap for his partners and pled guilty to violating a copyright by publishing a pirated edition of Charles "Chic" Sale's The Specialist.
 After a short jail sentence, Rose opened his own bookstore elsewhere in Hollywood.

-Milton and Hazel eventually sold their Hollywood book shop to Edward Gilbert, who renamed it Gilbert Books and relocated it to 6264 Hollywood Boulevard.
+Milton and Hazel eventually sold their Hollywood bookshop to Edward Gilbert, who renamed it Gilbert Books and relocated it to 6264 Hollywood Boulevard.

 Location

 Originally located on Hudson Street, Satyr Book Shop moved next to the Hollywood Brown Derby at 1622 Vine Street, Hollywood, California, soon after opening.
 The two businesses shared the same building, a building known for its Spanish Colonial Revival design, which included Churrigueresque detailing, arched entrances, wrought iron decorations, a red tile roof, and an overall "extraordinary attention to detail."
 It was built by Carl Jules Weyl in 1928.

 After Edward Gilbert purchased the bookshop, he moved it to a Chateauesque commercial structure at 6264 Hollywood Boulevard, one that "exemplified one of the more colorful architectural styles popular in the 1930s."
 This building, built by H.J.
 Knauer in 1932, featured a steep pitched roof and asymmetrical massing with a wide bay on the west and a pyramidal tower on the east, the sides of which were decorated with quoins.
 The building also featured narrow pedimented dormers that rose to a broken swan's neck pediment with an urn.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with both the Satyr Book Shop building and Gilbert's Books building listed as contributing properties in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with both the Satyr Book Shop building and Gilberts Books building listed as contributing properties in the district.
 Neither building remains today.

 Satyr Book Shop also had a second location at 3929 Wilshire Boulevard.